Serviceberry

 Self fertile - can reproduce with one plant, but planting two or more is preferred.
 Will also pollinate others.

-Aka: Juneberry, Shadblow
+Aka: Juneberry, Shadbush

 The flowers of Serviceberry appear before leaf emergence in spring.
 Also known as Juneberry, the plant produces berries in June before typical cultivated berries are ready such as strawberries, blueberries and raspberries.
 The fruits are used in pies, jams and more.